SeLite/SeLite.github.io/TestMethodsTheory.md

 {% include links %}

 # Summary #
-This describes and compares ways of test automation - from the data point of view.
+This describes and compares ways of test automation and its data.
 See also  pictures at [TestMethods](TestMethods).

 # SeLite testing of DB-driven web apps #
-It is testing of DB-driven applications, where the tests keep and update a copy of the application's DB.
-The tests themselves (the steps, conditional logic etc.) are not necessarily in a DB.
-The test-specific input data doesn't have to be in a DB (but it may be).
+It is testing of DB-driven applications, where [scripts][script] keep and update a copy of the application's DB.
+The scripts themselves (the steps, conditional logic etc.) are not necessarily in a DB.
+The script-specific input data doesn't have to be in a DB (but it may be).

 ## Terminology
 These terms are not SeLite-specific.
-The goal here is to clarify possible/desirable features and connections between tests and tested systems.
+The goal here is to clarify possible/desirable features and connections between scripts and the tested application.
 This mentions benefits and shortcomings of various possible approaches.
 See also [AboutDocumentation](AboutDocumentation) > [Terminology](AboutDocumentation#terminology).

   * **application** - what is being tested, with
     * source, libraries, webserver, single sign on etc.